Dry Mouth Guide

 Once a person realizes he or she is suffering dry mouth, he or she needs to seek treatment immediately.
 Because of the swiftness that the lack of saliva can have on the body, it is important to get advice fast about how to get rid of it.
 If you are taking a medication and dry mouth is one of the side effects, talk to your doctor.
 Ask him or her what you can do to prevent or allay the dry mouth while you are taking the medication.
 Often, doctors can prescribe or recommend a different medicine that will deter the dry mouth side effects of the primary medication.
 A doctor can also adjust the dose of the medication to obliterate the dry mouth symptoms.
 There are no tests that need to be undertaken when determining if a person has dry mouth.
 Usually, a doctor can tell through a simple examination.

 Another way a doctor could address the condition of dry mouth is prescribing a medication such as Salagen or Evoxac, which are saliva stimulant medications.
-Since decreased production of saliva is the usual cause of dry mouth, taking these medications would increase production, restoring a persons mouth to its naturally hydrated state.
+Since decreased production of saliva is the usual cause of dry mouth, taking these medications would increase production, restoring a person's mouth to its naturally hydrated state.
 Since lack of saliva also affects the health of your teeth, a doctor or dentist might prescribe a remedy for dry mouth at night.
-Dry mouth remedies such as this one are helpful to people who want to fight the bacteria taking over their teeth due to dry mouth.
-The night time solution doctors often prescribe is to wear teeth coverings filled with fluoride while a person is sleeping.
-This not only ensures the protection of teeth from bacteria that is present because it is not being cleaned away by saliva; it also helps the teeth rebuild any essential materials it may have lost from dry mouth.

 If you are not taking a medication, but determine you are suffering from dry mouth, there are a few treatments you can try before going to the doctor.
 If things become so serious that nothing you do makes the dry mouth go away, always seek medical advice.
 Before taking that measure, though, you can try some easy techniques.
-For example, an oral mouthwash can stimulate salivary glands to start working again and can refresh the mouth, driving away bacteria and bad breath.
-If this does not work, you can ask a doctor to prescribe restoring mouthwash.
-This mouthwash, much like the fluoride coverings used at night, can restore essential materials teeth lose with dry mouth.
+For example, an alcohol-free oral mouthwash can stimulate salivary glands to start working again and can refresh the mouth, driving away bacteria and bad breath.
 The goal of any dry mouth treatment is to restore saliva flow.
 One of the ways a person can do that is by drinking plenty of fluids.
 Since the body is made up of mostly water, this is the main fluid a person with dry mouth should be drinking to restore the production of saliva.
 It is essentially like putting water back into a well; without enough water, saliva cannot do its job properly and will not flow.

 There are often misconceptions when it comes to treating dry mouth.
 Certain activities should be avoided when trying to recover from dry mouth.
 For example, if a person is a smoker, chews tobacco, or drinks alcohol, he or she should refrain from doing so.
-A person will never be able to restore lost moisture from dry mouth without restraining from these activities.
 Although it is beneficial to use oral rinses while treating dry mouth, it is harmful to use those with alcohol as an ingredient since that fluid will dry out the mouth even more.
 It is also important to abstain from caffeine when recovering from this condition.
 Caffeine is another substance that could promote the dryness of the mouth, which does not add to the healing process.
-Although it is tempting to buy over-the-counter antihistamines and decongestants to treat your dry mouth, stay away from them.
-They will do more harm than good by making your throat even drier than it is.
+Although it is tempting to buy over-the-counter antihistamines and decongestants to treat your dry mouth, be mindful of them.
+They sometimes can do more harm than good by making your throat even drier than it is.

 It is important to understand what dry mouth is and how to recognize it.
-Dry mouth is caused by a decrease or stop in saliva production.
+Dry mouth is caused by a decrease or stoppage in saliva production.
 The reasons this may happen vary.
 Sometimes it is due to medications being taken, sometimes it is due to an already existing illness, and sometimes it is a result of therapy or disease treatments.
-Another common cause of dry mouth is smoking, chewing tobacco, and drinking alcohol.
+Other common causes of dry mouth are smoking, chewing tobacco, and drinking alcohol.
 The symptoms are often overlooked or unrecognized, causing people discomfort and serious pain if left untreated.
 These symptoms include loss of taste, sore throat, bad breath, cavities and decaying gums.
 Saliva affects so much in the functioning of the mouth and throat, as well as digestion as a whole; when there is not enough saliva, everything in the oral cavity suffers.
 Treatment of dry mouth is important.
-It can be treated by using mouth restoring rinses, over-the-counter saliva stimulants, and fluoride toothpaste.
+It can be treated by using specialty oral rinses, over-the-counter saliva stimulants, and fluoride toothpaste.
 Drinking water is also an essential part of restoring moisture.
 If dry mouth becomes serious, a person should seek a doctors advice immediately.